 Local Art Galleries

 Selling art is a numbers game.
 The odds of selling a high-priced piece of art increase when more people see the work.
 Your objective is to build name recognition.
-Whether you live in a small town or a city like San Francisco, you have to develop strategies to get your name out there.
+Whether in a small town or a city like San Francisco, you must develop strategies to get your name out there.
 Having your art displayed in a local gallery is a great way to have your art seen by art enthusiasts in your area.

 Final Thoughts On How To Sell Your Art Locally